The following section outlines important policies of the Graduate Theological Foundation of which students should make

 Students who are unable to make the initial activation fee may break that initial payment into 3 equal installments.
 If a student requests a mailed invoice as a reminder to make payment, there is a ten dollar fee per invoice.

 Students may make payments by check, money order or credit card.
 Online credit card payments can be made here.

 Any student choosing to withdraw from a degree program within 90 days of acceptance will receive 80% reimbursement of any portion of tuition paid within those 90 days.

 Any student wishing to transfer to a different degree program must submit a written request to the Academic Affairs Committee.
 The student will be assessed a program transfer fee of $200.
-The student will be subject to the tuition rates, fees, program guidelines and policies of the Bulletin that is current at the time of transfer.
+The student will be subject to the tuition rates, fees, program guidelines and policies of the Student Handbook that is current at the time of transfer.
 Previously completed coursework will be re-evaluated for applicability to the new degree program.

 All coursework is due by March 1 of the intended year of graduation.
 All papers written for the following courses must be submitted within 90 days of completing the course or no course credit will be awarded.
 (For E-Tutorials, all papers written must be submitted within 30 days of completing the course or no course credit will be awarded.)